JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     `When` block represents the [When](../../../agama/language-reference.md#conditionals-and-branching) instruction of Agama DSL.

-    Create a conditional check using the `When` block to check if the authentication (validated in `validate credentials` block) has been successful.
+    Create a conditional check using the `When` block to check if the user credentials were successfully validated.

-    Drag and drop end point of this :material-circle: at `Assignment` block then select `When`
+    Create a new `When` block after the `Assignment` block.

     ![](../../../assets/agama-lab-flow-password-create-when.png)